Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-08-18 (BR)
+- Fixed Guide displayed info on the current default set; MoO1 and Fusion were swapped.

 25-08-03 (BR)
 - Improved the Error message readability
   - Long lines will be split to fit the screen